Info Source 2024 : Library and Archives Canada

 Contains all records related to the addition and maintenance of description information in LAC’s two catalogues with OCLC WorldShare functionality: Voilà (National Union Catalogue listing the holdings of libraries across Canada) and Aurora (catalogue of LAC’s own published holdings).
 These two catalogues contain over 38 million records describing books, magazines, newspapers, government documents, theses, sound recordings, maps and electronic texts, as well as items in Braille and large print.

-Document Types:
+Document types:

-Record Number: LAC ITB 010
+Record number: LAC ITB 010

 Note:

 LAC replaced its former library management system AMICUS with OCLC WorldShare in 2018.
 Discovery of holdings of libraries across Canada is now provided through LAC’s two catalogues that use OCLC WorldShare functionality: Voilà (National Union Catalogue) and Aurora (catalogue of LAC’s own published holdings).
-For more information, please visit:
+For more information, please visit: The basics.

-Canadian Digital Information Strategy
+Canadian Digital Information Strategy (CoR)

 Description:

-Includes records resulting from a series of discussions held from 2005 to 2008, when LAC facilitated discussions on behalf of more than 200 stakeholder organizations from the private, public and academic sectors involved in the creation, preservation and dissemination of digital information in Canada.
+Includes records resulting from a series of discussions, held from 2005 to 2008, where LAC facilitated discussions on behalf of more than 200 stakeholder organizations from the private, public and academic sectors involved in the creation, preservation and dissemination of digital information in Canada.
 Consultations culminated in a National Summit in 2006, at which broad consensus on the elements of a national digital information strategy emerged.
-Responsibility was conferred on LAC by Summit participants to prepare a final report.
-The development of the final report will continue to form the basis for the direction of LAC's digital strategies within its legislated mandate.
+Responsibility was conferred on LAC by summit participants to prepare a final report.
+The development of the final report will continue to form the basis for the direction of LAC’s digital strategies within its legislated mandate.

-Document Types:
+Document types:

-A final report entitled "Canadian Digital Information Strategy: Final Report of Consultations with Stakeholder Communities 2005–2008."
+A final report entitled Canadian Digital Information Strategy: Final Report of Consultations with Stakeholder Communities 2005–2008.

-Record Number: LAC DHC 036
+Record number: LAC DHC 036

-Canadian Theses
+Canadian Theses (CoR)

 Description:

 Includes records related to the management and administration of the Theses Canada program, which acquires approved theses and dissertations from Canadian universities.
 Access to metadata and theses is available on the Theses Canada Portal, a sub-site of the LAC website.
-The Portal includes content about the program and a search interface to locate bibliographic records for theses and dissertations, access electronic theses online and request hard copies through interlibrary loan.
+The Portal includes content about the program and a search interface to locate bibliographic records for theses and dissertations, access electronic theses online, and request hard copies through interlibrary loan.

-Document Types:
+Document types:

-Record Number: LAC DHC 110
+Record number: LAC DHC 110

-Cataloguing in Publication
+Cataloguing in Publication (CoR)

 Description: